obiorag/obiorag.github.io/research.md

 ## Invited Talks

 - **"A Factorization Method Approach to the Biharmonic Transmission Problem in Absorbing Media"**
+  WAVES Conference, Concordia University, Montreal, Canada, June 2026
+  Minisymposium: *Inverse Problems in Wave Scattering: Theory and Computation*

+- **"A Factorization Method Approach to the Biharmonic Transmission Problem in Absorbing Media"**
   Baby Inverse Problems (BIP) Seminar, February 2026

 - **"A Factorization Method Approach to the Biharmonic Transmission Problem in Absorbing Media"**